Charmenability of arithmetic groups of product type: -structures, singularity and criteria for charmenability

 \subsection{Charmenability criteria}

 The proof of our main results will rely on the following criterion.
 It is an abstract version of the techniques used in \cite{BH19}.
 Recall Definition~\ref{def:ME} of metric ergodicity.

 \begin{prop} Let $\Gamma$ be a discrete group with trivial amenable radical.
-Let $(B,\nu)$ be a separable, amenable and metrically ergodic $\Gamma$-space and set $N = L^\infty(B)$.
-The existence of such an amenable space $(B,\nu)$ with the following property implies charmenability of $\Gamma$. \begin{description} \item[(a)] Every separable, ergodic, faithful $(\Gamma,N)$-von Neumann algebra $(M,E)$ is either invariant or $\Gamma$-singular. \end{description} \end{prop} \begin{proof} We have two statements to verify.
+Assume that there exist a $\Gamma$-space $(B,\nu)$ which is separable, amenable and metrically ergodic such that $N = L^\infty(B)$ satisfies the following property. \begin{description} \item[(a)] Every separable, ergodic, faithful $(\Gamma,N)$-von Neumann algebra $(M,E)$ is either invariant or $\Gamma$-singular. \end{description} Then $\Gamma$ is charmenable. \end{prop} \begin{proof} We have two statements to verify.